Thomas & Friends series 1

-Thomas the Tank Engine & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.

-This article lists and details episodes from the first series of the show, which was originally broadcast in 1984.
-This series was initially narrated by Ringo Starr for the United Kingdom audiences, who later re-narrated 25 episodes for the United States.
-The entire series was narrated by George Carlin for the US audiences.

-All episodes from this series can be found on the DVD release Thomas: The Early Years, released by Anchor Bay Entertainment and HIT Entertainment in 2004.

-It was produced by Clearwater Features Ltd. for Britt Allcroft (Thomas The Tank Engine) Ltd. and Central Independent Television.
+The first series of the British children's television series Thomas & Friends originally aired in the United Kingdom on CITV from 9 October 1984, to 8 January 1985.
+Based on The Railway Series books by Wilbert Awdry and narrated by Ringo Starr and George Carlin, respectively, the series focuses on the daily adventures of various anthropomorphic steam locomotives as well as other vehicles living on the fictional Island of Sodor.
+The season was produced by Clearwater Features Ltd. for Britt Allcroft (Thomas the Tank Engine) Ltd. and Central Independent Television.

 Production

-All of the stories in Series 1 were originally written by the Rev. W. Awdry, including a one-off story commissioned by the staff, Thomas' Christmas Party.
+All of the stories in series 1 were originally written by Wilbert Awdry, including a one-off story commissioned by the staff: Thomas' Christmas Party.
 The seven engines introduced in this series became the core of the cast in later episodes, with crew member (and from Series 8–12, director) Steve Asquith terming them the "Magnificent Seven".
 Many settings from the first series would stay with the show for years, even through its 2009 transition to CGI, such as Knapford Station, Wellsworth, Gordon's Hill, Henry's Tunnel, and Tidmouth Sheds.

-The pilot for the series, which was never aired on television, was filmed in April 1983.
+The pilot for the series (which was never aired on television) was filmed in April 1983.
 It was an adaptation of "Down the Mine", which was remade entirely when the rest of the episodes were shot.
+The pilot was later restored and released to the public in May 2025 on the Thomas & Friends YouTube channel.

 Filming lasted 7 months from September 1983 to March 1984.
 Post production was completed in April, 6 months before its official debut on October 9, 1984.
+According to Starr himself in 1984, narration for the entire first season took 8 days to complete with 4 or 5 episodes a day and including re-recordings of 4 episodes due to his vocal tone.
+The first episode premiered on October 9, 1984.

+This series (along with series 2) was narrated by Ringo Starr.
+However in 1989, Shining Time Station was created as a way to bring Thomas the Tank Engine & Friends to American television.
+Ringo Starr portrayed Mr. Conductor, a tiny magical conductor who told stories of engines on the Island of Sodor.
+Starr re-narrated twenty-five of the episodes in the first series, "Whistles and Sneezes" being the exception.
+Terms like "trucks" and "guards" were re-named to "freight cars" and "conductors" in the new narration.
+After Starr left the show, American comedian George Carlin played Mr. Conductor's cousin and narrated all episodes from the first series to the fourth series.
+The first season of Shining Time Station lists the Thomas stories' original UK titles in the end credits, but were re-titled for later seasons and for home video.